systems-nuts/Stramash-AE/README.md

-For the Fully Shared model, because there is no remote access, we can just minus the feedback instruction from our cache model Fully Shared = Final Runtime - Remote Memory Hits  * 0.455 (Either use the result from Separated model or Shared model)
+For the Fully Shared model, because there is no remote access, we can just minus the feedback instruction from our cache model Fully Shared = Final Runtime - Remote Memory Hits  * 0.455 (Either use the result from the Separated model or Shared model)

 0.455 is the difference between remote access and local access.
 Check the file  -> https://github.com/systems-nuts/Stramash-AE/blob/main/stramash-qemu/contrib/plugins/cache-sim-feedback.c#L215